 - Bullock, L.G.
 Historical Map of England and Wales.
 Edinburgh: Bartholomew and Son, 1971.
 Print.

 - Burke, Sir Bernard.
 General Armory Of England, Scotland, Ireland and Wales.
 Ramsbury: Heraldry Today.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 The Westbrook Family Crest was acquired from the Houseofnames.com archives.
 The Westbrook Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 21 January 2015 at 14:50.
+This page was last modified on 3 December 2015 at 11:54.